constancemaurer/music-artist-predictor/README.md

 * Original CV score: 0.433
 * Ran each optimisation step with another Gridsearch in case the preferences shifted.

-1. Changed class weight to balanced -  CV score:
+1. Changed class weight to balanced -  CV score: 0.455
 2. Cut down on features by choosing the first 750 most important features - CV score: X.XXX
-3. Increased the model data from 1312 rows to 1626 rows (baseline: 0.0724, balanced class weight, and reduced features to top 200) - CV score: 0.508
+3. Enriched the data from 1312 rows to 1626 rows (baseline: 0.0724, balanced class weight, and reduced features to top 200) - CV score: 0.508

-**Random Forest Classifier**

-Pros
-* Decorrelates trees (relative to bagged trees), which is especially useful when there is a lot of correlation
-* Reduced variance in comparison to regular decision tree
-* Has the ability to address class imbalance by using the balanced class weight flag
-* Scales to large datasets

-Cons
-* Not as easy to visually interpret
-* Long computation time when used in GridSearch
-* Tends to overfit on the training data but is claimed to not be susceptible to that

 ## Results